Potential17/NLP-Project/README.md

 ...Not that you would want to do that.
 This means that our updated API credential settings will look like this:

-	•// set aylien API credentials
+	// set aylien API credentials
-	•// NOTICE that textapi is the name I used, but it is arbitrary.
+	// NOTICE that textapi is the name I used, but it is arbitrary.
-	•// You could call it aylienapi, nlp, or anything else, •//   just make sure to make that change universally!
+	// You could call it aylienapi, nlp, or anything else,
-	•var textapi = new aylien({
+	//   just make sure to make that change universally! var textapi = new aylien({
-  	•application_id: process.env.API_ID,
+  	  application_id: process.env.API_ID,
-  	•application_key: process.env.API_KEY
+  	  application_key: process.env.API_KEY
-	•});
+	});

 ### Step 5: Using the API